Meat pie

-A meat pie is a pie with a filling of meat and often with other savory ingredients.
+A meat pie is a pie baked with pastry with a filling of meat and often other savory ingredients.
 They are found in cuisines worldwide.

-Meat pies are usually baked, fried, or deep fried to brown them and develop the flavour through the Maillard reaction.
-Many varieties have a flaky crust.
+Meat pies are usually baked, fried, or deep-fried to brown them and develop the flavour through the Maillard reaction.
+Many varieties have a flaky crust due to the incorporation of butter to develop a flaky texture when baking.